• Skip to main content

 What then can be done to help patients with diabetes afford the cost of insulin?

-Some physicians are proactive in helping their patients to better manage their disease.
-The local doctors may not be able to singlehandedly change the system, but they can provide low-cost options such as human insulin – which is doable and effective.
+Some providers are proactive in helping their patients to better manage their disease.
+The local family medicine providers may not be able to singlehandedly change the system, but they can provide low-cost options such as human insulin – which is doable and effective.

 Moreover, drug manufacturers offer affordable treatment options to certain healthcare facilities through the 340B program, of which more than 12,000 facilities are participating.
-As a patient, ask your doctor whether you have access to this or to something similar.
+As a patient, ask your family medicine provider whether you have access to this or to something similar.

 The skilled and experienced healthcare team here at Advanced Medical Clinic specializes in diagnosing and treating patients with endocrine disorders, including diabetes.
-Dr. Ishan Gunawardene, our internal medicine doctor, aims to help his diabetes patients find insulin that they can afford to control their disease.
+Dr. Ishan Gunawardene, our internal medicine family medicine provider, aims to help his diabetes patients find insulin that they can afford to control their disease.

 His wife, Shariffa Gunawardene, is a board-certified nurse practitioner who can treat patients of all ages.
 Together, they can serve the medical needs of your whole family.
 We are highly flexible and take a personalized approach for your family’s optimal health.